 DIY Bird Control Methods

-For some, the sound of a bird happily chirping away in the morning can be pretty delightful.
-For others, that sound might seem a bit similar to the sound of nails on a chalkboard.
+For some, the sound of a bird happily chirping away in the morning can be delightful.
+For others, that sound might seem similar to nails on a chalkboard.
 But even more so, some birds can cause property damage.
-After all, it isn’t all that uncommon for birds to hang out in soffits, nest into your barbeque grill, or create a mess in the most inopportune of places.
+After all, it isn’t uncommon for birds to hang out in soffits, nest into your barbeque grill, or create a mess in the most inopportune of places.
 For these reasons, many homeowners seek DIY bird control methods to keep the birds away.
 But what noises will successfully scare birds away?
 And when the noises don’t work, what else can you do?

 Windchimes will work to help keep birds away.
 But, you must realize that this strategy will not last forever.
 As we said before, birds are intelligent.
 So, just because the sound of a windchime scares them away at first, eventually, the birds will figure out that the windchime is not harmful to them.
 This makes windchimes effective as a short-term strategy only.